 When then should you follow up?
 Smarter exhibitors, who are more on the ball than most, follow up their leads whilst the show is happening, rather than waiting until the dust settles afterwards.

-All you need do is prepare a standard letter in advance of the event, which suits most enquiries, thanking them for visiting your stand that day and promising that a named individual will contact them within the agreed timescale.
-These letters could be sent out at the end of each day to all of your stand visitors (be they posted or emailed).
-If you wish to do your bit for the environment you can also use this opportunity to direct them to your website or email a PDF brochure in the appropriate format for them to look at rather than sort through their over stuffed carrier bags for your literature.
+All you need do is prepare a standard letter or email in advance of the event, which suits most enquiries, thanking them for visiting your stand that day and promising that a named individual will contact them within the agreed timescale.
+These could be sent out at the end of each day to all of your stand visitors.
+If you wish to do your bit for the environment, you can also use this opportunity to direct them to your website or email a PDF brochure in the appropriate format for them to look at rather than sort through their over-stuffed carrier bags for your literature.

 Once the show is over, by all means copy, analyse and input your data, but you should also ensure a copy goes straight to the sales team.
 Some of the leads may be so hot that a more switched-on (or less analytic) competitor could steal a march on you whilst you are still debriefing and sorting your prizes.
 Most leads gathered will be hot and need to be followed up within three or four days of the event.
 Some can wait, but an acknowledgement or commitment to the next step should also be agreed within those post-event days.

 Research suggests that we should be prepared to follow up six times before a lead converts - an email, a PDF, a phone call, an appointment and a follow-up call perhaps.